 How much does a home inspection cost?

-The typical cost of an average-sized family home (2500 sq feet) is $550 +GST.
-Extra costs depend on the age of the building, additional suits, or additional carports/shops/garages.
+The typical cost of an average-sized family home (2500 sq feet) is $600 +GST.
+Additional fees depend on the age of the building, additional suits, or additional carports/shops/garages.

 What is included in the fee?